Helediron/dualuniverse/mydu-install-linux.md

 ## Set up Cloudflare dynamic DNS

 This step will create required DNS entries for MyDU.
+Feel free to use other DDNS providers.

 Note that Cloudflare is the company and Cloudflared is a widely used tunnelling proxy.
 The idea is that the proxy connects from inside of your internal network to Cloudflare, and then Cloudflare finds where you are, and can route traffic from outside into your local network via that Cloudflared proxy.